Competition in the media sector

 To minimise the impact of state subsidies on competition, the Commission requires EU countries to define the public-service obligations broadcasters must meet and limit state aid to the actual costs of these obligations.
 A public service broadcaster may carry out commercial activities, provided they are financed commercially and follow normal market behaviour.

 The Broadcasting Communication requires ex ante control of significant new media services launched by public service broadcasters and which should receive State aid (balancing the market impact of such new services with their public value); addresses the issue of pay services in the public service remit; and requires effective control of overcompensation and supervision of the public service mission on the national level, while offering financial flexibility for public service broadcasters.

 The Communication is designed to safeguard healthy competition in the rapidly evolving media environment.
 Public service broadcasters can take advantage of digital technology and Internet-based services to offer high quality services on all platforms, provided they do not distort competition unduly at the expense of other media operators.
 European citizens and stakeholders will be able to give their views in public consultations before any new services are put on the market by public service broadcasters.

-Commission policy regarding state aid for film and audiovisual works is laid out in its 2001 Cinema Communication, whose assessment criteria are due to be reviewed by the Commission by 31 December 2012.
+Commission policy regarding state aid for film and audiovisual works is laid out in its 2013 Cinema Communication.
 The Communication allows film-support schemes meeting the following state aid assessment criteria to benefit from the cultural derogation to the general ban on state aid in the EU Treaty:

-The Cinema Communication only refers to film production, which represents about 80% of the film support provided by EU member countries (an estimated €1.5 billion per year).
-However, the Commission has also approved film support schemes for developing film projects, for promoting and distributing films and for installing digital projection equipment under certain circumstances.
+The Cinema Communication refers to aid for film production, which represents about 80% of the film support provided by EU member countries (an estimated €1.5 billion per year), for developing film projects, for promoting and distributing films and for cinemas.